rackerlabs/support-how-to/content/how-to/rackspace-email/create-an-spf-policy/index.md

 ### Create an SPF record

-1. Log in to the control panel for your domain DNS host.
+1. Log in to the Control Panel for your domain DNS host.

-2. Create a TXT record with the following specifications.
+2. Create a TXT record with the following specifications:

     | Type | Hostname | Destination | TTL |
     | :---: | :---: | :---: | :---: |
     | TXT | @ | **v=spf1 include:emailsrvr.com ~all** | 3600 |

-3. Decide how you want to enforce SPF failures.
+3. Decide how you want to enforce SPF failures:

-    - `~all` will result in a soft fail (Not authorized, but not explicitly unauthorized).
+    - **~all**: results in a soft fail (Not authorized, but not explicitly unauthorized).
-    - `-all` will result in a hard fail (Unauthorized).
+    - **-all**: results in a hard fail (Unauthorized).
-    - `?all` is neutral (As if there is no policy at all).
+    - **?all**: neutral (As if there is no policy at all).

-   Enter your choice after **v=spf1 include:emailsrvr.com**, and then save your changes.
+   Enter your choice after **v=spf1 include:emailsrvr.com** and save your changes.

-4. By adding their IP or server names after **include:** allows mail servers.
+4. Adding the IP or server names after **include:** allows mail servers.

-    - For example:
+    For example:

     | Type | Hostname | Destination | TTL |
     | :---: | :---: | :---: | :---: |